Our 24-night new textiles and arts tour of Uzbekistan and Kyrgyzstan checks another fabulous adventure off your bucket list!

 Hotel Navruz, Tashkent

 A modern hotel with a good swimming pool, conveniently located on a quiet street of Tashkent.
-Rooms are comfortable with lots of light and contemporary bathrooms.
-The breakfast buffet is very good, with many choices and eggs made to order.
+Rooms are comfortable with smooth linens, excellent beds, and contemporary bathrooms.
+The breakfast buffet is very good, with many choices.
 Several good restaurants are within easy walking distance.

 Green Yard Hotel, Karakol

 Large and light-filled modern hotel surrounded by pleasant gardens and fruit trees.
 It has comfortable rooms and a spacious dining room.
-Breakfasts are delicious and huge.
+Breakfasts are delicious, with many varieties of pastries and fruits.
 The owner and staff are all helpful and very welcoming.

 Additional Details & Experiences